 It pains me to say it, but Windows is not the beginning and end of the problem.
 Microsoft is making the OS the majority of people want.
 Unfortunately for the internet, the majority of Windows users consist of non-IT literate people who demand everything works without hassle, whatever the consequences (before I get flamed, I am not saying ALL Windows users are like this, but the general populace as I have experienced them on forums and whose computers I wind up fixing).

-The answer is NOT to ask everyone to buy a Mac or install Linux/BSD/Other Unix variant over their Windows partition.
+The answer is NOT to ask everyone to buy a Mac or install GNU/Linux, BSD or some other Unix variant over their Windows partition.
 Nor is it the answer to filter every Windows user from the internet, which would be a logistical nightmare and take out the vast majority every-day users (but seriously please partisan supporters of alternative operating systems).

 The answer is to re-educate people.
 As they start using these services and becoming components in botnets, direct them to security software.
 If they don’t want to fork out for one, simply suggest free alternatives they can download from the net.
 They are usually just as good, or in the worst case are better than nothing.
 If all else fails, act like an insurance salesman and point them to a folder of their beloved family photos (which won’t be backed up) and while they’re reminiscing about those occasions tell them what will happen if they don’t get security software.
 Persistence is the key and unless people are motivated to protect themselves they won’t.